wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.105 =
+* Function to truncate the text.
+* New configuration forms to display the content as a rollover (3d party plugin required) or as text.

 = 0.9.104 =
 * Added configuration item to put the content in the href title.
 Useful to use with tooltip libraries.